MicrosoftDocs/power-pages-docs/power-pages-docs/configure/liquid/dataverse-liquid-tags.md

 ## entitylist

 Loads a given list, by name or ID.
-The properties of the list can then be accessed using an [entitylist object](liquid-objects.md#entitylist) that will be available within the tag block.
+The properties of the list can then be accessed using an [entitylist object](liquid-objects.md#entitylist) available within the tag block.
 To render the actual result records of the list, use the [entityview](#entityview) tag within the block.

-If the list is loaded successfully, the content within the block will be rendered.
-If the list isn't found, the block content won't be rendered.
+If the list is loaded successfully, the content within the block is rendered.
+If the list isn't found, the block content isn't rendered.

 ```
 {% entitylist name:My List %}